Throwi/Throwitaway.githib.io/README.md

 ## Welcome to Throw !t Away

+We started from the statement, that the streets of Paris are full of butts, which is not surprising when you know that 60% of the 50 billion cigarettes sold each year in France, are finishing in our environment.
+Knowing that, one butt can take up to 12 years to degrade and can pollute 500 liters of water.
+At first glance, the act of throwing away a butt seems inconsequential, but it is a major environmental issue.

 You can use the [editor on GitHub](https://github.com/Throwi/Tiw.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.